Tanzania Calving SeasonDestinations:Ngorongoro Crater, Ndutu, Southern Serengeti

 Overview: This diverse safari begins with 3 nights at Wilderness Safaris’ Little Kulala in Namibia’s Namib Desert.
 The Namib is the oldest desert in the world and lays claim to the highest sand dunes in the world.
 The famous Dead Vlei, where one can see ancient dead trees against a backdrop of the world’s biggest dunes, is truly a bucket list destination for many and a rite of passage for any keen landscape photographer.
 From Namibia we will head to the Sabi Sands Game Reserve adjoining Kruger National Park in South Africa.
 The first stop is Malamala where the focus is on tracking down leopards and lions, many of which are relaxed around the game viewing vehicles allowing for incredible photographic opportunities.
 Malamala is not about predators alone, having a high density and diversity of 'general' wildlife and it is not rare to see all members of the famous 'Big 5' in a single drive.
 From Malamala it is a short 15 minute drive to our final destination, Londolozi’s Tree Camp.
 This exclusive camp epitomises luxury and style in every detail.
 From the private swimming pools, all-weather dining and contemplation decks to the Ralph Lauren wallpaper and plaited leather beds.
 The game viewing at Londolozi is also exceptional, rivalled only by Malamala as the best place to view leopards in Africa.

-Highlights: Excellent lion, leopard & cheetah viewing, large elephant herds, famous photographic hides, unique habitats
+Highlights: The best leopard viewing in Africa, large elephant herds, famous photographic hides, unique habitats

 Overview: This 7 night safari centres exclusively on Mashatu Game Reserve in Botswana.
 Although this is longer than is traditionally spent at a single destination it allows just enough time to truly immerse yourself in the experience that Mashatu has to offer.
 It is home to the biggest land mammal, the biggest antelope, the biggest cat in Africa, the heaviest flying bird and some of the most impressive trees on the continent, it's no wonder that Mashatu is known as The Land of Giants.
 Mashatu's custom built photographic hides present an experience that is unrivalled in Africa, particularly in the dry season when huge numbers of elephants and other wildlife converge on the small waterhole, often coming within touching distance.
 There will be an equal number of game drives and photographic hide sessions, ensuring that the most is made of every opportunity.